pepelsbey/pepelsbey.dev/src/articles/svg-sprites/index.md

 </a>
 ```

 Tell me if you’ve seen this one before: the inline SVG placeholder inherits the CSS styling and passes it into the sprite.
-But the real magic is happening behind the curtain and it is called SVG stacks.
+But the real magic is happening behind the curtain and it’s called SVG stacks.
 One of the first mentions it got was Simurai’s “[SVG Stacks](https://simurai.com/blog/2012/04/02/svg-stacks)” blog post from 2012 where they together with Erik Dahlström figured out a way to use good old `:target` pseudo-class for that.

 Let’s pull the curtain and see what our _sprite.svg_ is made of: